 “There is no fire like passion, there is no shark like hatred, there is no snare like folly, there is no torrent like greed.” – Gautama Buddha

-Zeal is love for virtue and a love for the limitless potential of your life.
+Zeal is a love for virtue and a passion for the limitless potential of your life.
 When you are zealous, you are excited to be alive and to have the opportunity to develop into a better individual.

 Why is apathy bad?